-- (1) Within each term fees are 100% refundable until the Registration Deadline (see §11).
-From then until the Refund Deadline (see §11), students who formally withdraw from one or more Winter Session or Intersession courses will receive a 50% refund of instructional fees.
-There are no further refunds after the Refund Deadline. - (2) If the change to the registration occurs by the Refund Deadline and results in a change from full- to part-time status (see Glossary), noninstructional fees will also be reassessed, and the difference refunded. - (3) Students withdrawing from all of their courses after the Registration Deadline will forfeit the Registration and Transcript Fee.
-If the withdrawal occurs by the Refund Deadline, they will receive a refund of 50% of other noninstructional fees. - (4) The effective date of your withdrawal is that on which your Faculty office receives the required form (this date cannot be later than the final day of the term of withdrawal).
-Students who register and then cease to attend, or never attend, without submitting an approved Withdrawal Form will not be eligible for any refund of fees nor will they be exempt from paying assessed fees that are unpaid. - (5) Fees deadlines are firm and are strictly enforced.
+- (1) Within each term fees (other than the nonrefundable deposit) are 100% refundable until the Registration Deadline (see §11).
+From then until the Refund Deadline (see §11), students who formally withdraw from one or more Fall/Winter or Spring/Summer courses will receive a 50% refund of instructional fees.
+There are no further refunds after the Refund Deadline. - (2) If the change to the registration occurs by the Refund Deadline and results in a change from full- to part-time status (see Glossary), noninstructional fees will also be reassessed, and the difference refunded. - (3) Students withdrawing from all of their courses after the Registration Deadline and before the Refund Deadline will receive a refund of 50% of noninstructional fees. - (4) The effective date of your withdrawal is the day you successfully withdraw using the telephone-based registration system, or, if you withdraw manually, it is the day the Faculty or Department receives your withdrawal form.
+Students who register and then cease to attend, or never attend, without properly withdrawing will not be eligible for any refund of fees nor will they be exempt from paying assessed fees that are unpaid. - (5) Fees deadlines are firm and are strictly enforced.
 There is no appeal process within the University in cases where a student has missed a deadline.
 Students should ensure that they process and confirm any intended withdrawals well in advance of the required deadline since ignorance of the deadline or similar extenuating circumstances will not be accepted as an excuse.
 Students should be aware that when they withdraw from a course at any time after the Registration Deadline, they have effectively occupied a place in the class for the entire term.
 The policy of the University is to treat all students in an equitable fashion by adhering strictly to the deadlines published.
 Students are responsible for the completeness and accuracy of their registrations.

-Changes from credit to audit: If the change is made during the audit registration period (see §11), the assessment for the course will be at the audit rate.
+Changes from credit to audit: If the change is made during the audit registration period (see §11), the assessment for the course will be at the audit rate both for undergraduate students and graduate students.